 Product recalls still occur reasonably often in the automotive industry, despite increasingly stringent quality assurance requirements in both vehicle and parts production.
-That is one of the reasons that manufacturers need a sound data management system to provide end-to-end proof of adherence to quality standards.
+That is one of the reasons that manufacturers need a sound data management system to provide end-to-end proof of adherence to quality standards for easier auditing in the automotive industry.

 Harmonized quality standards and processes help maintain competitiveness in the automotive industry and gain the trust of customers.
 High vehicle quality translates to high reliability, and that can be a decisive criterion when deciding which vehicle to buy.
 People need to be able to depend on their vehicles, and they have come to expect specific standards.
 The level of quality on offer is a significant factor when competing for customers.
 That is why vehicle manufacturers continually look for ways to optimize processes and improve quality throughout the entire supply chain.
 From parts supply, through every stage of vehicle manufacture, all the way to customer aftercare.